Yeeshukant/yeeshukant.github.io/_posts/2025-06-20-fanfollow.md

+---
-The psychology of FAN FOLLOWING in India.
+title: "The psychology of FAN-FOLLOWING in India."
+---

-Context CSK / MS Dhoni, RCB / Virat Kohli, Namo.
+### Context CSK / MS Dhoni, RCB / Virat Kohli, Namo.